Easter Math Puzzles for Preschoolers

 How to Prepare and Use the Easter Math Puzzles

-It is very easy to prepare for these puzzles, especially since I’m sure you have most of all the materials you will need.
-To get these puzzles ready you will only need a printer, white cardstock, scissors, glue, a laminator machine, and laminator pouches.
+Preparing for these puzzles is very easy, especially since I’m sure you will have most of the materials you will need.
+To get these puzzles ready, you will only need a printer, white cardstock, scissors, glue, a laminator machine, and laminator pouches.

 Print each page using white cardstock.
-Then cut out each strip and laminate them to protect them and make them last longer.
-At the end of March, you can put your puzzles in small Ziploc bags, and store them in a box for the following year, so you can have them ready for many Easters in the future.
+Then, cut out each strip and laminate them to protect them and make them last longer.
+At the end of March, you can put your puzzles in Ziploc bags and store them in a box for the following year so you can have them ready for many Easters in the future.

 I recommend using these activities individually.
-That way you can monitor and take notes about what type of seriation each of your preschoolers know, to be able to build upon that and help the ones that don’t recognize all of them.
+That way, you can monitor and take notes about what type of seriation each of your preschoolers knows, build upon that, and help the ones who don’t recognize all of them.
 These Math puzzles are great for strengthening the children’s number recognition, seriation knowledge, concentration, and set creation skills.

 Extension Activities

-It is great that you can use these Math puzzles for other uses, to have options for your preschoolers.
+These math puzzles are very useful for other uses, such as having options for your preschoolers.
 Some of the activities that I can think of are:

-• Provide copies of the pages and have your preschoolers cut out the strips and glue them on a piece of construction or regular paper.
+• Provide copies of the pages, have your preschoolers cut the strips, and glue them on construction or regular paper.

 • Have the children trace or copy the numbers.